Updated: May 6th

 Three ways to increase your title company’s efficiency:

-- Implement MISMO Closing Instructions (when available)
+- Implement MISMO Closing Instructions (Now available here!)

 - Adopt eClosing Solutions

-- Explore automation options
+- Explore other automation options

 Implement MISMO Closing Instructions